West Lawn, Pennsylvania

-West Lawn is a former borough and current census-designated place in Berks County, Pennsylvania.
+West Lawn is a former borough and current census-designated place in Berks County, Pennsylvania, United States.
 The population was 1,762 at the 2020 census.
 This borough was dissolved and became part of Spring Township on January 1, 2006.
 Voters in both municipalities approved the dissolution during a general election vote in November 2004.

 Geography

 West Lawn is located at (40.328676, −75.994407).

 According to the U.S. Census Bureau, the census-designated place has a total area of 0.2 sqmi, all land.